ucbsoj/15sp-onlinenewspackages/index.md

 ###When/Where
 Mondays, 6–9 p.m.
-Upper Newsroom.
+Lower Newsroom. <br>
+(Class will officially begin at 6:15 to allow for time to get some food before we begin.
+6:15 is the cutoff, please don't be late.)

 ###Required Software